See below for examples of different ways utilities are elevating the need to freshen building water systems before reopening.

 Flushing instructions provided to occupants will vary depending on the structure.
 This is an area of active research.
 However, key elements of existing protocols include:

-6. Replace all point-of-use filters, including the filter in refrigerators.
+- Replace all point-of-use filters, including those in refrigerators.

 Residents should be reminded that if point-of-use devices are installed, POU devices should be properly installed and adequately maintained.